Ivan-Marquez/go-es-mdb/README.md

 - `updateESService`: this service listens for changes on a MongoDB collection using change streams and updates the ElasticSearch index.
 Whenever an update to ElasticSearch fails, it will store the update on another collection so it can be processed at a later time.
 - `retryESUpdate`: this cron job will retry all failed updates to ElasticSearch every two hours.

-After updating a record in MongoDB, the `updateESService` will detect the change and will send the update to ElasticSearch.s
+After updating a record in MongoDB, the `updateESService` will detect the change and will send the update to ElasticSearch.

 ## Setup